Massachusetts’ Smoke Detector Law [Expert Guide]

 A startling 12 percent of the remaining fatalities occurred in homes equipped with smoke detectors that were not functional.
 These harrowing stats have led to the expansion and development of smoke detection laws and requirements in Massachusetts.

 The Massachusetts smoke detector law now requires all homeowners to install up-to-date smoke and carbon monoxide detectors that will alert residents to the presence of smoke, fire, or deadly gases.
 The newest regulations give Massachusetts residents clear instructions on when and how smoke detectors need to be assessed, maintained, and replaced.
+Homes of any age generally require one smoke detector on every habitable level of the home, and a smoke detector on the ceiling above each stairway.
+There are different rules and regulations for homes built before January 1, 1975, between 1975 and August 27, 1997, after August 27, 1997, and after January 1, 2008.
+Therefore, it is important to know when your home was built so you can be prepared for your homes’ unique requirements during and inspection.

 Placing smoke detectors in the correct areas can make them more effective and prevent fires from becoming deadly.
 By tightening up the law, the state hopes to prevent and reduce smoke and fire-related fatalities altogether.